 The MoT Files: The Story Behind The Data

-Then there was the structure.
-One person's BMW 320 is another's BMW 3 Series - if we went with the VOSA data as it was, we would have ended up with a huge amount of separate BMW 3 Series models (and 1, 5, 6 and 7 Series for that matter) - amongst others.
+Indeed, during our analysis we’ve found plenty of cars registered in the 1800s and a few steam-powered Renault Clios to boot.
+Then there was the structure; one person's BMW 320 is another's BMW 3 Series - if we went with the VOSA data as it was, we would have ended up with a huge amount of separate BMW 3 Series models (and 1, 5, 6 and 7 Series for that matter) - amongst others.
 Plus there were the complications of generations, bodystyles and other variants.

 What we are publishing goes into more detail than ever, showing makes and models going back to 1980, information about tests in 118 postcode areas and how mileage affects the MoT test.

 Share this story